Skip to content

 8. Origin and Source: Consider the source of the labradorite.
 Authentic labradorite often comes from regions like Madagascar, Finland, Canada, and Russia.
 Research the origin of the stone and the reputation of the seller.

 9. Price and Setting: Be cautious if you come across labradorite jewelry that seems too good to be true in terms of price.
-High-quality labradorite with vibrant labradorescence can command a higher price due to its rarity and beauty.
-Additionally, the setting of the stone should be of good craftsmanship, as low-quality settings might be an indicator of an imitation.
+Due to its rarity and beauty, high-quality labradorite with vibrant labradorescence can command a higher price.
+Additionally, the setting of the stone should be of good craftsmanship, as low-quality settings might indicate an imitation.

 10. Seller Reputation: Purchase labradorite from reputable dealers or sellers who provide detailed information about the stone's origin, characteristics, and any treatments.
 Established jewelry stores and certified gemstone dealers are more likely to offer genuine labradorite.